bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Data sources for the platform are `Netty <https://netty.io/>`_ and `T-streams <https://t-streams.com>`_ libraries and `Apache Kafka <https://kafka.apache.org/>`_.

-- The outcoming data are stored to Elasticsearch, JDBC-compatible or RESTful external storages.
+- System saves the outcoming data to Elasticsearch, JDBC-compatible or RESTful external storages.

 - We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
 All created platform entities (Providers, Services, Streams, Instances, etc.), as well as configurations are stored here.